krakend/krakend-documentation/deploying/kubernetes.md

 ## Helm Chart

-For an example of a Helm Chart, see [Mikescandy contribution](https://github.com/mikescandy/krakend-helm)
+There is no official Helm chart for KrakenD.
+But you can see as example [Mikescandy's contribution](https://github.com/mikescandy/krakend-helm)